 - Fry shrimp in batches until golden on both sides, 2-3 minutes.

 - Toss cooked shrimp with bang bang sauce.

-- Make tacos with lettuce, coated shrimp, diced tomatoes and a drizzle of thin sour cream.
+- Make tacos with lettuce, coated shrimp, diced tomatoes and a drizzle of sour cream (thinned with the milk to a drizzling consistency).
 I put my thin sour cream in a squeeze type bottle typically used for ketchup, but you can drizzle with a spoon.
 Serve with lime wedges.

 Recipe from palatablepastime.com